cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

         # CTR-mode encryption of the all-zero string of the desired
         # length and using a fixed, all-zero IV.
-        #
-        # TODO Make this implementation more efficient.
-In particular,
-        # don't regenerate the already consumed stream.
         stream = AES128-CTR(key, zeros(16), zeros(self.length_consumed))
         return stream[-length:]
 ~~~